HikariCP Configuration Deep Dive

 HikariCP replaces traditional BlockingQueue implementations with a lock-free ConcurrentBag.
 This data structure uses ThreadLocal caches to create a fast-path acquisition route.
 Threads attempting to borrow a connection first check their local cache.
 This bypasses global synchronization primitives entirely.

 When the local cache is empty, the pool falls back to a shared hand-off queue.
 The design heavily leverages CPU cache locality.
 By minimizing cross-core memory barriers, acquisition latency remains predictable during traffic bursts.
-Understanding this acquisition model is critical when evaluating broader Pool Architecture & Algorithm Fundamentals for latency-sensitive microservices.
+This ThreadLocal fast-path is precisely why HikariCP wins head-to-head latency tests against older pools — see the HikariCP vs c3p0 vs DBCP2 Benchmark for the borrow-path microbenchmarks behind the numbers.

 Connection validation occurs exclusively on borrow.
 HikariCP skips idle-time validation to reduce background thread overhead.
 The pool relies on the JDBC 4.0 Connection.isValid() method.
 This ensures validation executes within the driver’s native network stack.
 Validation failures trigger immediate connection eviction and replacement.